 But the therapy hangover the next day is proof that you’re exploring uncomfortable memories and that your mind is working to integrate them.
 Counselling is not chit chatting with your friend.
 You’re not making conversation with your counsellor.
 It’s very purposefully reliving an unpleasant past, potentially spotting patterns and ideally getting insight into yourself and your behaviour.
 Self awareness enables you to step into your next stage of life, with pain from the past mostly processed.

-2. Make the day after as pleasant as it can be
+2. Make the day after as pleasant as possible for your counselling comedown

 Some emotional pain post counselling is to be expected.
 And anticipating a counselling comedown means that appropriate self care can be scheduled.
 There’s no hard and fast rules about what works.
 It really depends on what delivers comfort and calm to you, personally.